 In my paper entitled “Empirical Evidence Against Neoclassical Utility Theory: A Survey of the Literature,” I have argued that neoclassical utility theory acts as a blindfold, which prevents economists from understanding simple realities of human behavior.
 The paper provides many examples of this phenomenon, which I will illustrate briefly with one simple example from section 1 of the paper.
-Another example which shows that stark conflicts between behavior and theory is given in a later post on: “Game Theory for Humans with Hearts“.
+Another example which shows that stark conflicts between behavior and theory is given in a later post based on Section 2: “Game Theory for Humans with Hearts“.

 Consider the two player Ultimatum Game.
 The Proposer (P) has ten dollars in single dollar bills.
 He makes an offer of $m to the Responder (R), which allows him to keep $(10-m).
 The responder can either Accept or Reject.
 If Responder Accepts than P get $10-m, and R get $m as proposed; it is convenient to denote this outcome as (P:10-m,R:m).
 If Responder Rejects, then both get $0: (P:0,R:0)